 When your loans have already been settled, you get a refund of the interest you paid.

 What should the lender have checked?

 Guarantor loans are large financial commitments.
-I would expect a lender to have asked for evidence of your income, such as payslips or bank statements and to have checked your credit record to see what other debts you had.
+So I would expect a lender to have asked for evidence of your income, to have checked your credit record, and to have verified your expenses.

-Some things the lender may have got wrong
+Some things a lender may have got wrong:

-- Was your income regular?
-If you were self-employed or had overtime that varied, the lender should have looked at how much your income had varied in the past.
+- If you were self-employed or had wages that varied, the lender should have looked at how your income went up and down.

-These complaints are very individual.
-If you feel there was something unfair about your case and it isn’t listed here, add that into your complaint as well!
+If you feel there was something else unfair about your case, add that into your complaint as well!